 Key Takeaways

 Under the Fair Work Act, you are under no obligation to provide smoke breaks for your employees.
 However, the modern award or enterprise agreement that covers your employees will likely entitle them to meal and rest breaks.
 During these breaks, your employees may choose to smoke.
-If you are thinking of implementing a smoking policy in your workplace but are unsure about your legal obligations, our experienced employment lawyers can assist as part of our LegalVision membership.
+If you are considering implementing a smoking policy in your workplace but are unsure about your legal obligations, our experienced employment lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 Frequently Asked Questions

 If you terminate employment in a harsh, unjust or unreasonable manner, this can be considered unfair dismissal.
-Employees who believe that they have been unfairly dismissed can file a complaint with the Fair Work Commission.
+Employees who believe they have been unfairly dismissed can file a complaint with the Fair Work Commission.

 We appreciate your feedback – your submission has been successfully received.